 “Beck, I swear.
 You need to step up your game.
 You need to be better at your job, or you’re fired.”

 “I am good at this job!
-I’m one of the top five Hunters, and you know it!
+I’m one of the Seven, and you know it!
 But please- put me on a different case.
 I’m begging you,”

 “No reason to beg, Beck.
 Either you do this or you’re fired.
 Case closed.
 Bring her to me.
 You have ten minutes.”